zooniverse/tove/docs/arch/adr-03.md

 ### Factors to consider:

 * How easy is it to share a file to the end user?
-What is the process for this? -Ease of use, how complicated is it to set up, maintain, edit
+What is the process for this?
+* Ease of use, how complicated is it to set up, maintain, edit
 * access permission features
 * Speed of accessing and iterating through files (e.g. getting all files in a given directory)